Tolas94/graphPef/README.md

 option to add:

->price limit of market
->  -show if intersection is on market prace and therefore if situaion is stable
+- price limit of market -> show if intersection is on market prace and therefore if situaion is stable
+- world price - text input
+- Duty - text input

 ### Session 4
 Seminar theme: Indifferent analysis